-Here's a great live performance by the Beach Boys in the Capitol Studios in advance of their 50th anniversary tour last year.
+We’ll now close today’s tribute with a great live performance by the Beach Boys in the Capitol Studios in advance of their 50th anniversary tour last year.
 They really still have that sound!
 Have fun seeing them doing their signature amazing harmonies in "Do It Again."

 Here’s Brian and his new band playing “Pet Sounds” live!

 And for our encore, the best of the best!
 From 2004, all 52 minutes of an amazing live performance of Brian’s long awaited masterpiece “Smile”

 If you don't view any other video in this article, as a punctuation point for those who think Brian is somehow not one of the greatest composers of the 20th century, check this out.
 It's the original concept for "Heroes and Villains" as only Brian could perform and arrange it.
 It's the maestro at his best, and breathtaking in its elaborate orchestration and production, all courtesy of our birthday boy.
 For your admiration and appreciation, the original arrangement of "Heroes and Villains."
 Simply spectacular!!!

 For those who love animation, here's the award winning animated video from the "Smile Sessions" of the first composition by Brian and Van Dyke Parks, "Heroes and Villains"